Chris Gayle

-Playing Tests, Gayle scored over 7,000 runs at an average of over 42 and captained the West Indian Test side from 2007 to 2010.
+Playing Tests, Gayle scored over 7,000 runs at an average of over 42 and captained the West Indian Test team from 2007 to 2010.
 He last played in a Test match in September 2014, against Bangladesh.
 After initially expressing his desire to retire from ODIs after the 2019 Cricket World Cup, he nonetheless played in the ODI series against India after the World Cup playing his final and 301st ODI match wearing the special jersey number 301 in August 2019, against India.
 In December 2020, Gayle was included in the ICC T20I Team of the Decade.

 In September 2021, he was included in the West Indies squad for 2021 ICC Men's T20 World Cup.

 Early career

 Gayle started his cricket career with Lucas Cricket Club in Kingston, Jamaica.
-Gayle claimed: "If it was not for Lucas, I don't know where I would be today.
+Gayle later said that "if it was not for Lucas, I don't know where I would be today.
 Maybe on the streets."
 Lucas Cricket Club's nursery has been named in honour of Gayle.

-He was made captain of the West Indies side in the ICC T20 World Cup 2009 after getting criticized for playing in the IPL 2008 and missing an international series a few months before.
-Gayle scored a quickfire 88 in the opening game of the tournament and helped the Windies beat the mighty Australians.
-They lost in the semi-final to Sri Lanka.